Thomas Kerr (Scottish politician): Political career

 Kerr first unsuccessfully stood for Glasgow Shettleston in the 2016 Scottish Parliament election.
 He was elected as a councillor for Shettleston in the 2017 Glasgow City Council election and became the deputy leader of the Scottish Conservative group on the council.
 In May 2019, Kerr was elected leader of the group following David Meikle's resignation amid a controversy involving his wife, former SNP politician Natalie McGarry, who was convicted of embezzlement.
 This made Kerr the youngest leader of a council group in Scotland.

 Kerr unsuccessfully stood for Glasgow East in the 2017 and 2019 United Kingdom general elections.
 In the 2021 Scottish Parliament election, he again failed to be elected in Glasgow Shettleston.
 Kerr retained his council seat in the 2022 Glasgow City Council election, one of two Scottish Conservatives out of eight to do so, and stood for the party at the 2023 Rutherglen and Hamilton West by-election, where he finished a distant third.
 Kevin McKenna of The Herald who met him on the campaign trail wrote that he thought Kerr could be a future leader of the Scottish Conservatives.
 Kerr unsuccessfully contested Glasgow East for the third time in the 2024 United Kingdom general election.

 In January 2025, he defected to Reform UK, becoming the party's first councillor in Glasgow.
 Kerr stated that the Conservatives were overly focused on criticising the SNP and "lacked a positive vision of centre-right conservatism".
 He added that Scottish Conservative leader Russell Findlay lacked control of the "broken" party.
 Findlay said the defection was "very disappointing".
-According to Holyrood, a Conservative Party source indicated that Kerr's defection was influenced by the prospect of being placed at the top of Reform UK's Glasgow list in the upcoming Scottish Parliament election.
+According to Holyrood, a Conservative Party source indicated that Kerr's defection was influenced by the prospect of being placed at the top of Reform UK's Glasgow list.

+Scottish Labour leader Anas Sarwar claimed that Reform MSP Graham Simpson had called Kerr a "weasel".
+Simpson denied the claim, and insisted he had called Kerr a "lion".
+Kerr was allegedly shoved whilst handing out leaflets during the campaign.
+He unsuccessfully stood for Glasgow Baillieston and Shettleston in the 2026 Scottish Parliament election finishing second behind the SNP's David Linden, but he was elected as a list MSP.
+He was also elected as Reform UK Scotland's first deputy leader.

+In 2026, Kerr stated that he would "really welcome" the opportunity to join the far-right vigilante group Scots Active on a street patrol.

 Personal life

-Kerr and his fiancée have a son.
+Kerr and his former fiancée have a son.
+He is in a relationship with fellow Reform UK politician Aimee Alexander.